Aim and approach

 OA-ICC training course on ocean acidification, 2-6 November 2015, Cape Town, South Africa, in partnership with the University of Cape Town and the Council for Scientific and Industrial Research of South Africa

 Ms Lisa Robbins, St. Petersburg Coastal and Marine Science Center, U.S. Geological Survey (USGS), USA

 Mr Sam Dupont, Department of Biological and Environmental Sciences – Kristineberg, University of Gothenburg, Fiskebackskil, Sweden

 Offer the possibility to students and scientists entering the field, in particular from under-resourced countries, to quickly get access to high-quality training in order to be able to set up pertinent experiments, avoid typical pitfalls and ensure comparability with other studies.

 - Training courses

 The far-reaching effects of ocean acidification, combined with the increasing interest in the topic both nationally and internationally, elevate the need for students and researchers to have skills that enable them to successfully address issues associated with the inter- and multidisciplinary field of ocean acidification.
-Firm grasp of the fundamentals and standards within the field will provide students increased mobility within the scientific community and provide a highly desirable exchange of critical scientific ideas globally.
+A firm grasp of the fundamentals and standards within the field will provide students increased mobility within the scientific community and provide a highly desirable exchange of critical scientific ideas globally.
 In order to meet the demands of future research in this field, there is a need for hands-on ocean acidification short courses that will convene scientists and graduate students of the biological, geological, and chemical oceanography research communities to gain mutual insights on optimal ocean acidification experimental design.
-The OA-ICC will organize, co-organize, and/or support participation of students at training courses on ocean acidification.
+The OA-ICC organizes, co-organizes, and/or supports participation of students at training courses on ocean acidification.
 More information below.

 - Guide to Best Practices for Ocean Acidification Research and Data Reporting